miker704/Strife/patches.md

     - Removed old toggle switch button and replaced it with custom made toggle switch in create channel modal.
     - Added Event Listeners for exiting modal on outside click, cancel, form complete, and escape in create channel modal.
     - Using new Svg masking for online statuses replaced how user profile avatars are rendered in DmServer Members List.
+    - Using new Svg masking for online statuses replaced how user profile avatars are rendered in Server Members List.

 ## Backend Changes